excitom/og-webserver/README.md

 documentation as test cases for my config parsing.

 To do the work of parsing I use the `lex` and `yacc` tools.

+## Multi-process and Multi-thread Operations

+If you configure multiple worker processes then each is a full clone of the complete configuration, running independantly and in parallel.
+There isn't any shared memory or other context.
+Some day if I implement cacheing I will use something like `memcached` for the shared memory.

+Similarly, each process has a complete, independant copy of the thread environment, when supporting a TLS/SSL server.